Brint (BRINT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brint Historical Price

-According to the latest data gathered on Brint live price page, the current price of Brint is 0USD.
-The circulating supply of Brint(BRINT) is 999.25M BRINT , giving it a market capitalization of $3.73K.
+According to the latest data gathered on Brint live price page, the current price of Brint is 0.00000364USD.
+The circulating supply of Brint(BRINT) is 998.74M BRINT , giving it a market capitalization of $3.64K.

 - 24-hour0.00%$ --$ --$ --